Becoming minor-league baseball owners was ’25-year dream’ for Seattle couple. Then came the coronavirus, and contraction may be next.

 And then, just imagine: COVID-19 hits with a vengeance and wipes out the 2020 minor-league season, for which you had a million ideas dancing in your head.
 One of them was changing the name of the team to drum up more interest, so now it’s the Missoula PaddleHeads, which I’m sure you know is the slang term for the rack of a moose.

 And then, on top of the financial gut punch of losing an entire season of game revenue, imagine you face the very real possibility that MLB is going to say, poof, you’re gone.
-If that happens, not only will your team no longer be affiliated with the Arizona Diamondbacks, but your entire league — eight teams throughout the Rocky Mountain region that provide the only real-life pro baseball exposure for many of those communities — simply will cease to exist in its current form.
+If that happens, not only will your team no longer be affiliated with the Arizona Diamondbacks, but your entire league — eight teams throughout the Rocky Mountain region that provide the only real-life pro-baseball exposure for many of those communities — simply will cease to exist in its current form.

 Meet Peter Davis, a 70-year-old Mercer Island native and Seattle resident who is finding that fairy tales don’t always have a happy ending — though he’s not giving up on his.
 Not by a long shot.